William Lee Davidson

 William Lee Davidson (1746–1781) was an officer in the North Carolina militia and Continental Army during the American Revolutionary War.
 He was born in Pennsylvania and moved with his family to Rowan County, North Carolina in 1750.
 He was killed at the Battle of Cowan's Ford.

 Origins and education

-William Lee Davidson was born in 1746 in Lancaster County, Pennsylvania.
-His father George Davidson moved with his family to Rowan County, North Carolina, in 1750.
+William Lee Davidson was born in 1746 in Lancaster County, Province of Pennsylvania.
+His father George Davidson moved with his family to Rowan County, Province of North Carolina in 1750.
 William, the youngest son, was educated at Queen's Museum (later Liberty Hall) in Charlotte.